open-webrtc-toolkit/owt-server/doc/template/README.md

 Introduction
 -------------
-The Intel® Collaboration Suite for WebRTC(Intel® CS for WebRTC) Client JavaScript SDK provides tools to help you develop Web applications.
-The SDK is distributed in the CS_WebRTC_Client_SDK_JavaScript.<ver>.zip  release package.
+The Intel® CS for WebRTC Client SDK for JavaScript SDK provides tools to help you develop Web applications.
+The SDK is distributed in the CS_WebRTC_Client_SDK_JavaScript.&lt;ver&gt;.zip  release package.
 The SDK consists of client-side and server-side APIs, as well as sample Web applications:

  - Client-side APIs:  Manage how to act with the peer client, room, and stream.
  - Server-side APIs:  Manage how to create a token, room, and service.